obvonage/deved-platform/content/blog/en/build-a-visual-regression-test-for-ui-components-using-playwright.md

 ### How to Show the Components on the HTML Page?

-We now have an HTML page with the needed scripts and styles injected to it.
+We now have an HTML page with the needed scripts and styles injected into it.
 Our remaining task is to inject the HTML that will actually use our components.

 Let’s say we want to test a button.
 We will create a string that looks like this: